How to Encourage Your Kids to Love Reading

 Read to them.

 Reading to your kids is great for brain development and can even be used as a soothing technique.
-Its sparks creativity and fuels their imaginations.
+It sparks creativity and fuels their imaginations.
 Reading yields tons of benefits, starting at an early age.
 So, we’ve put together some easy tips on navigating the wonderful world of reading to your kids.

 1. Content is king

-You might think reading Pride and Prejudice to your little-ones can turn them into a baby genius.
-But unfortunately, there’s no evidence there.
-From one to three-years-old your child’s brain is developing rapidly, so it’s important to read at their level of comprehension.
-Picture books are recommended so your child is not only taking in the story through words, but through images too.
-Illustrated books are an easy tool to help fuel their imaginations.
-Look for books they will understand, but also teach them something new.
-Like a word they’re never heard before.
+Picture books are recommended so your child is not only taking in the story through words, but through images, too.
+Illustrated books are an easy tool to help fuel their imagination.
+Look for books they will understand, but will also teach them something new.
+Like a word they’ve never heard before.
 And get excited when they ask questions to encourage their curiosity and inquisitiveness.

 2. Get them involved